The US Navy from 1790 to the Civil War

 Naval Support for the Invasion of the South

 The two earliest invasions of the South were meant primarily to improve the blockade, and then led to further military operations.
 Following the capture of Cape Hatteras, much of coastal North Carolina was soon occupied by the Union Army.
 The Union army maintained a strong presence, threatening railroads inland and the possibility of cutting supplies to Virginia from the southernmost states.
 This success was not repeated after the early seizure of Port Royal in South Carolina, as determined resistance prevented any significant expansion of the army’s foothold.
 Charleston did not fall until the final months of the war, by which time its importance as a base of operations had diminished.

 The capture of New Orleans contributed only marginally to the blockade, as the Mississippi was already sealed, but the passage of the forts below the city showed that traditional or even modern coastal fortifications could not resist the passage of vessels powered by steam.
 It also confirmed that the plan of severing the Confederacy along the line of the Mississippi River was practicable.
-Additionally, the fall of the great commercial centre cast doubt on the ability of the Confederacy to establish itself, and thereby deterring European nations from granting diplomatic recognition or intervention.
+Additionally, the fall of the great commercial centre cast doubt on the ability of the Confederacy to establish its viability as a nation and thereby deterring European nations from granting diplomatic recognition or intervention.